FunnelNet: An End-to-End Deep Learning Framework to Monitor Digital Heart Murmur in Real-Time: Introduction

 Computational methods, including machine learning algorithms, are becoming promising tools offering more consistent results, reducing the dependence on human interpretation.
 The limitations of conventional approaches for detecting heart murmurs can also be overcome by automated analysis of heart sound recordings utilizing deep learning frameworks, offering a more standardized and accessible means \citep{chorba_deep_2021}.
 However, some of these approaches are resource-intensive and require special hardware requirements.
 Therefore, a lightweight machine learning algorithm would be a more efficient and practical solution.
-In particular, they can provide a scalable solution to assessing medical conditions in remote health monitoring applications by simplifying computational complexity while maintaining high performance.
+In particular, they can provide a scalable solution for assessing medical conditions in remote health monitoring applications by simplifying computational complexity while maintaining high performance.

-The primary contributions of the paper are as follows: \begin{itemize} \item We proposed an end-to-end approach to heart murmur detection using a convolutional neural network model. \item Our approach achieved state-of-the-art sensitivity, specificity, and accuracy on several datasets. \item We also demonstrated our model's real-time detection capability using two resource-constrained devices. \item The lightweight version of our model also outperforms similar-sized models. \end{itemize}
+The primary contributions of the paper are as follows: \begin{itemize} \item We proposed an end-to-end approach for heart murmur detection using a separable convolutional neural network (CNN) model. \item We demonstrated the real-time detection capability of our model using two resource-constrained devices. \item Our proposed model achieved comparable performance on CirCor dataset in several performance metrics. \item The TinyML version of our model outperforms some of the regular SOTA models. \end{itemize}